-Possessing Nitrous Oxide in A Motor Vehicle
+Possessing Nitrous Oxide in a Motor Vehicle

 ORC § 2925.33